madeofpendletonwool/PinePods/README.md

   - [Using Docker Compose :whale:](#docker-compose)
   - [Using Helm for Kubernetes :anchor:](#helm-deployment)

-You can also choose to use mysql/mariaDB or Postgres as your database.
+You can also choose to use MySQL/MariaDB or Postgres as your database.
 Examples for both are provided below.

 ### Docker Compose

-#### Compose File - mariadb
+#### Compose File - MariaDB

 ```
 version: '3'